jenting/longhorn/enhancements/20210525-async-pull-backups.md

 There is already a backup store monitor that runs as a timer (inside setting controller), the timer period is the setting `backupstore-poll-interval`.
 Within it, it runs:
 1. List backup volumes in the cluster CR `backupvolumes.longhorn.io`.
-2. List backup volumes from the external backup store.
+2. List backup volumes from the remote backup store.
-3. Find the different backup volumes `backupVolumesToPull` that are in the external backup store and aren't in the cluster CR `backupvolumes.longhorn.io`.
+3. Find the different backup volumes `backupVolumesToPull` that are in the remote backup store and aren't in the cluster CR `backupvolumes.longhorn.io`.
-4. Find the different backup volumes `backupVolumesToDelete` that are in the cluster CR `backupvolumes.longhorn.io` and aren't in the external backup store.
+4. Find the different backup volumes `backupVolumesToDelete` that are in the cluster CR `backupvolumes.longhorn.io` and aren't in the remote backup store.
-5. Loop the `backupVolumesToPull`, read the backup volume metadata from the external backup store, and create a new CR in `backupvolumes.longhorn.io`.
+5. Loop the `backupVolumesToPull`, read the backup volume metadata from the remote backup store, and create a new CR in `backupvolumes.longhorn.io`.
 6. Loop the `backupVolumesToDelete`, delete the CR in `backupvolumes.longhorn.io`.
 7. Loop all backup volumes in the cluster CR `backupvolumes.longhorn.io`, for each backup volume (BV):
    1. Get the backup volume in the cluster CR `backupvolumes.longhorn.io`.
    2. List historical volume backups in the backup volume CR `backupvolumes.longhorn.io` field `status.backups`.
-   3. List historical volume backups under the backup volume (BV)from the external backup store.
+   3. List historical volume backups under the backup volume (BV)from the remote backup store.
-   4. Find the different volume backups `volumeBackupsToPull` that are in the external backup store and aren't in the backup volume CR field `status.backups`.
+   4. Find the different volume backups `volumeBackupsToPull` that are in the remote backup store and aren't in the backup volume CR field `status.backups`.
-   5. Find the different volume backups `volumeBackupsToDelete` that are in the backup volume CR `status.backups` and aren't in the external backup store.
+   5. Find the different volume backups `volumeBackupsToDelete` that are in the backup volume CR `status.backups` and aren't in the remote backup store.
-   6. Loop the `volumeBackupsToPull`, read the historical volume backup metadata from the external backup store, and add to the backup volume CR field `status.backups`.
+   6. Loop the `volumeBackupsToPull`, read the historical volume backup metadata from the remote backup store, and add to the backup volume CR field `status.backups`.
    7. Loop the `volumeBackupsToDelete`, delete the backup volume CR `status.backups`.
    8. Update the backup volume (BV) CR `status.backups`.

 For the longhorn manager endpoints:
 - **GET** `/v1/backupvolumes`: read all backup volumes from the cluster custom resource (CR).
 - **GET** `/v1/backupvolumes/{volName}`: read a single backup volume from the cluster custom resource (CR).
-- **DELETE** `/v1/backupvolumes/{volName}`: delete a single backup volume from the cluster custom resource (CR) and also from the external backup store.
+- **DELETE** `/v1/backupvolumes/{volName}`: delete a single backup volume from the cluster custom resource (CR) and also from the remote backup store.
 - **GET** `/v1/backupvolumes/{volName}?action=backupList`: read a single volume backups from the cluster custom resource (CR).
 - **GET** `/v1/backupvolumes/{volName}?action=backupGet`: read a single volume backup from the cluster custom resource (CR).
-- **DELETE** `/v1/backupvolumes/{volName}?action=backupDelete`: delete a single volume backup from the cluster custom resource (CR) and also from the external backup store.
+- **DELETE** `/v1/backupvolumes/{volName}?action=backupDelete`: delete a single volume backup from the cluster custom resource (CR) and also from the remote backup store.

 ### Test plan

-With over 1k backup volumes and over 1k historical volume backups under pretty high network latency (700-800ms per operation) from longhorn manager to the external backup store:
+With over 1k backup volumes and over 1k historical volume backups under pretty high network latency (700-800ms per operation) from longhorn manager to the remote backup store:
 1. The user can list backup volumes on the Longhorn GUI.
 2. The user can list historical volume backups on the Longhorn GUI.
 3. When the user deletes a backup volume on the Longhorn GUI:
    1. list backup volumes on the Longhorn GUI, the deleted one does not exist immediately
-   2. check the external backup store, the backup volume will be deleted after a while.
+   2. check the remote backup store, the backup volume will be deleted after a while.
 4. When the user deletes a historical volume backup on the Longhorn GUI:
    1. list historical volume backups on the Longhorn GUI, the deleted one does not exist immediately
-   2. check the external backup store, the historical backup will be deleted after a while.
+   2. check the remote backup store, the historical backup will be deleted after a while.
-5. When the user deletes a backup volume on the external backup store manually.
+5. When the user deletes a backup volume on the remote backup store manually.
    After `backupstore-poll-interval` seconds, list backup volumes on the Longhorn GUI, the deleted one does not exist.
-6. When the user deletes a historical volume backup on the external backup store manually.
+6. When the user deletes a historical volume backup on the remote backup store manually.
    After `backupstore-poll-interval` seconds, list historical volume backups on the Longhorn GUI, the deleted one does not exist immediately.

 ### Upgrade strategy

-Before this enhancement, the user might set `backupstore-poll-interval` to `0` to reduce the request to the external backup store.
+Before this enhancement, the user might set `backupstore-poll-interval` to `0` to reduce the request to the remote backup store.
 This is majorly for the user who wants to reduce the cost on access AWS S3.

 After this enhancement, if the user ever configured the setting `backupstore-poll-interval` to `0`, then the user is unable to list backup volumes